YaSuenag/ffmasm/README.md

 ## Generate jitdump

 perf tool on Linux supports JIT-generated code. ffmasm can dump generated code as a jitdump.
+See an [example](examples/perf) for details.

 ### Record assembled code as a JIT'ed code